What is a performance review?

 With the right structure, you can make sure your employees are working to the required standard, you can identify which employees are performing either above or below expectations, and you can see who has hit their objectives or targets for bonuses, pay rises, or other rewards.

 It’s also the ideal opportunity to address any concerns you have over unsatisfactory performance (if it hasn’t yet reached the point of misconduct).

 You should always use performance reviews to create objectives for your people.
 Objectives help direct, record and measure future performance against what you expect of them.
 The objectives you set should be reached before your next performance review or given a realistic timescale if the objectives are shorter term.

-The appraisal and objectives go hand in hand.
-Appraisals look back at performance, against objectives set for previous periods, and objectives look forward at what people need to achieve next, ready to be reviewed at the next performance review.
+The performance review and objectives go hand in hand.
+Performance reviews look back at performance, against objectives set for previous periods, and objectives look forward at what people need to achieve next, ready to be reviewed at the next performance review.
 It’s called a performance review cycle!